simoneldevig/react-native-static-server/README.md

 server.addStateListener(listener: StateListener): Unsubscribe;

-// where StateListener and Unsubscribe signatures are: type StateListener = (state: string, details: string) => void;
+// where StateListener and Unsubscribe signatures are: type StateListener = (state: string, details: string, error?: Error) => void;
 type UnsubscribeFunction = () => void;
 ```
 Adds given state listener to the server instance.
 The listener will be called
-each time the server state changes, with two string arguments passed in &mdash;
+each time the server state changes, with the following arguments:
+- `state` &mdash; **string** &mdash; The new state, one of [STATES] values.
-the new state (one of [STATES] values), and details about the state change
+- `details` &mdash; **string** &mdash; Additional details about the state change,
-reason, if any can be provided.
+  if any can be provided; an empty string otherwise.
+- `error` &mdash; [Error] &mdash; If server instance crashes, this will be
+  the related error object; otherwise undefined.

-This method also returns "unsubscribe" function, call it to remove added
+This method returns "unsubscribe" function, call it to remove added
 listener from the server instance.

 #### .start()